Edmundo Ros: Personal life

 Ros married twice.
 He and his first wife Britt Johansen married in 1950 and had two children.
 He designed and built a large house in London, Mill Hill which he named Edritt House after himself and his first wife.
 He married his second wife, Susan, in 1971.

 Death

 Ros retired and moved to Jávea, Alicante, Spain.
 He died on 21 October 2011, shortly before his 101st birthday.

 Discography

 78s (reissued on Harlequin CDs)

-This set of ten CDs includes all the known 78s recorded up to and including 1951; the source material was the 78rpm collection of Christian af Rosenborg; the notes were by Pepe Luhtala; the remastering by Charlie Crump.
+This set of ten CDs includes all the known 78s recorded up to and including 1951; the source material was the 78 rpm collection of Christian af Rosenborg; the notes were by Pepe Luhtala; the remastering by Charlie Crump.
 The series was never completed, but most of the later Ros material is available on LP or CD.
 Some of the Harlequin series is available on Naxos.
 Although the title of these CDs calls his group the Rumba Band, in the post-war period it expanded to 16 members, and was known as Edmundo Ros and his Orchestra.